vapor/jwt-kit/README.md

 ### Supported Platforms

-JWTKit supports all platforms supported by Swift 6 and later, with the exception of Windows.
+JWTKit supports all platforms supported by Swift 6 and later.

 ### Installation